liuhe1305/Summer-school-of-THU/README.md

 You can download the file of loaddata.py, main.py to finish the task.

-You can go to the website of:"https://pan.baidu.com/s/1hsxfbfe" to download the dataset of RGBD.tar.gz
+You can go to the website of:"https://pan.baidu.com/s/1hsxfbfe" to download the dataset of RGBD.tar.gz.
+The picture "download.png" tells you how to download the dataset.

 Please read "summer school.ppt".